 The Board maintains three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
 The Board and its three committees conduct regularly scheduled meetings and may also hold special meetings, to review key business initiatives, strategies and opportunities.

 The Board has adopted a Statement of Business Principles that serves as guiding principles of business ethics and certain legal requirements applicable to all employees, officers and directors of the Company.
 The Board has also adopted Corporate Governance Guidelines that contain information concerning the various responsibilities of the Board and its governance of the Company.
-The Board utilize these documents to provide a general framework for the ethics and operating standards of all our employees, officers and directors.
+The Board utilizes these documents to provide a general framework for the ethics and operating standards of all our employees, officers and directors.

 The Board’s following three Committees are all comprised solely of independent non-employee directors: